Source code for autogalaxy.galaxy.galaxies

 from autogalaxy.galaxy.galaxy import Galaxy

-from autogalaxy.profiles.light.basis import Basis
+from autogalaxy.profiles.basis import Basis

 from autogalaxy.profiles.light.linear import LightProfileLinear